-1 the transponder, which must be repaired and tested at an 2 offsite

-3 location.
-This adds significantly to the repair cost and the 4 time that the aircraft is unusable.

-5 Now we'll talk about some safety issues.
-Safety is 6 compromised by the ADIZ and will continue to be compromised 7 with remain the same today as they were prior to the ADIZ 12 implementation.
-Controllers have no responsibility to provide 13 14 VFR aircraft on ADIZ flight plans any services, such as traffic 15 separation advisories or safety alerts.
-Since no VFR or 16 flight-following separation is provided within the ADIZ and 17 because pilots must remain in contact with ATC while monitoring the emergency communications frequency, pilots are unable to 18 19 monitor unicom or the common traffic advisory frequencies from which they might learn the position of other aircraft near 20 21 them,
+- 1 the transponder, which must be repaired and tested at an - 2 offsite - 3 location.
+This adds significantly to the repair cost and the - 4 time that the aircraft is unusable. - 5 Now we'll talk about some safety issues.
+Safety is - 6 compromised by the ADIZ and will continue to be compromised - 7 with - 8 the implementation of the special flight rules area.
+The ADIZ - 9 has added approximately 30 percent more traffic to the Potomac - 10 TRACON, but controller staffing levels, as you've already - 11 heard, - remain the same today as they were prior to the ADIZ - 13 implementation.
+Controllers have no responsibility to provide - 14 VFR aircraft on ADIZ flight plans any services, such as traffic - 15 separation advisories or safety alerts.
+Since no VFR or - 16 flight-following separation is provided within the ADIZ and - 17 because pilots must remain in contact with ATC while monitoring - 18 the emergency communications frequency, pilots are unable to - 19 monitor unicom or the common traffic advisory frequencies from - 20 which they might learn the position of other aircraft near - 21 them, - 22 creating an unsafe condition. - 23 Recurrent training is also adversely affected.
+It - is no longer feasible to conduct practice instrument approaches - into Gaithersburg, so they must be done elsewhere.
+Thus, - familiarity with the approaches to one's home airport is